-When students in the Dual Enrollment program are accepted and input into the Student Information System, there are codes placed into the system.
+When students in the Dual Enrollment program are accepted and placed into the Student Information System (PeopleSoft/Bulldog Connection), there are codes placed into the system which you cannot see.

 - The first code is for the Dual Enrollment program.
 This alerts the Office of Student Accounts that the student's tuition will be paid for by PGCPS. - A second code is placed into the system for those students who are participants in the Free and Reduced Meals Program.
-This code tells the Office of Student Accounts and the Office of Auxiliary Services that the charges for fees and books will also be billed to PGCPS for payment. - When registration occurs, the charges associated with the number of course credits, are placed on a student's account.
-The charges are generated by the registration process and will remain on the student's account until PGCPS pays their bill. - After the second registration period ends, a bill is sent to PGCPS for payment of tuition and fees for the Dual Enrollment students.
+This code tells the Office of Student Accounts and the Office of Auxiliary Services that the charges for fees and books will also be billed to PGCPS for payment. - A third code is located on the Student Accounts pages for accounting instructions

+When registration occurs, the charges associated with the number of course credits, are placed on a student's account.
+The charges are generated by the registration process and will remain on the student's account until PGCPS pays the BSU Invoice for payment.

+After the second registration period ends, a bill is sent to PGCPS for payment of tuition and fees for the Dual Enrollment students.
 PGCPS will then send payment to BSU towards the end of the semester.
-Until then, the tuition show on the student's accounts as being unpaid. - The Office of Auxiliary Services, of which the Bulldog ID Office is a unit, is provided a spreadsheet periodically from the Office of Continuing Education with the names, BSU ID numbers, course registration, for those students in the Free and Reduced Meals program.
-It is from this list that the text books are acquired from the bookstore for the students in the program
+Until then, the tuition will continue to show on the student's accounts as being unpaid.

+The Office of Auxiliary Services, of which the Bulldog ID Office is a unit, is provided a spreadsheet periodically from the Office of Continuing Education with the names, BSU ID numbers, course registration, for those students in the Free and Reduced Meals program.
+It is from this list that the text books are acquired from the bookstore for the students in the program.
+Students will be contacted regarding the method for receiving their books.